sarahgoodwin93/kmc-projects/README.md

 ## SEO Implementation

 To implement SEO in this project, various techniques were used.
-These include using semantic HTML, avoiding excessive keyword repetition, integrating keywords naturally within website content, providing descriptive alt attributes for images, incorporating metadata descriptions and keywords at the head level of the project, and using the 'noopener' attribute in the 'rel' tag.
-Additionally, we ensure that external links have descriptive 'aria-label' attributes for enhanced accessibility.
+These include using semantic HTML, avoiding excessive keyword repetition, integrating keywords naturally within website content, incorporating metadata descriptions and keywords at the head level of the project, and using the 'noopener' attribute in the 'rel' tag.
+External links have descriptive 'aria-label' attributes for enhanced accessibility.

 The keywords are short-tailed and long-tailed and are as follows: